colorfulsing/spring_standalone/README.md

 So to avoid this problem, don't save off references to application constants in your initialization code.

-## Using Spring with a containerized development environment
+## Using SpringStandalone with a containerized development environment

-As of Spring 1.7, there is some support for doing this.
+As of SpringStandalone 1.7, there is some support for doing this.
 See [this example repository](https://github.com/jonleighton/spring-docker-example) for information about how to do it with [Docker](https://www.docker.com/).

 ## Configuration

-Spring will read `~/.spring.rb` and `config/spring.rb` for custom settings.
+SpringStandalone will read `~/.spring.rb` and `config/spring.rb` for custom settings.
 Note that `~/.spring.rb` is loaded *before* bundler, but `config/spring.rb` is loaded *after* bundler.
 So if you have any `spring-commands-*` gems installed that you want to be available in all